A tantalisingly playful voice.

 His work as a producer and arts manager has been awarded together with his MKA colleague Glyn Roberts, with a 2012 Green Room Award for Special Contribution to Independent Theatre, noted as one of the ’21 Hot Young Theatre Makers’ of 2013 by Crikey’s Daily Review, a winner of an inaugural national ArtsHub Award for ‘MKA: Theatre of New Writing – Season One 2011’, and in 2014-15, Tobias was awarded an ArtStart grant from the Australia Council of the Arts to travel to the UK, Europe and Korea.

 Manderson-Galvin has been featured in publications including; The Age, The Australian, Daily Review, The Music, Audrey Journal, Beat Magazine, Witness Performance, RealTime Magazine.

-His work has been presented publicly by institutions and festivals including; the Melbourne Theatre Company, Traverse Theatre Scotland, Brisbane Powerhouse, Experimentica, and Provocare Festival of the Arts.
+His work has been presented publicly by institutions and festivals including; the Melbourne Theatre Company, Traverse Theatre Scotland, Brisbane Powerhouse, Experimentica, RCC, and Provocare Festival of the Arts.